zamazan4ik/awesome-pgo/article/article.md

 There are multiple where performance can be useful for you too:

-* Infrastrusture cost reduction (could be valuable at large scales)
+* Infrastructure cost reduction (could be valuable at large scales)
 * Improving CI speed (faster Time-To-Market, cheaper infrastructure, better developer experience with build pipelines)
 * Better developer experience during the local development (quicker write-evaluate loop)
 * Better energy efficiency (your smartphone and laptop will say "Thank you")